oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/bitcracker/bitcracker_migration.md

    { dpct::err0 err = call; }
 ```

-You’ll also need to change the macro expansion for all the files in the **out** directory and sub-directory.
+You need to change the macro expansion for all the files in the **out** directory and sub-directory.

 Strip the CUDA_CHECK macro expansion under the **out** folder:
 ```